vrogojin/ssi-js/README.md

-# Unicity-Mock
+# SSI-JS

-Unicity-Mock is a lightweight Express.js server that manages an append-only table of non-modifiable key-value records.
+SSI-JS is a lightweight Express.js server that manages an append-only table of non-modifiable key-value records.
 The key (`request_id`) is a 256-bit hash derived from a public key and a state.
 The value is a tuple consisting of a 256-bit payload and an authenticator, where the authenticator includes an elliptic curve (EC) signature of the payload.
 The server provides two JSON-RPC methods:
 - `register`: Registers a new record.
 - `get`: Retrieves a previously registered record's payload and authenticator.